Siliguri: Fauna

-These sub-Himalayan forests are the home of various types of wild animals like the elephant, tiger, Indian bison, barking deer, wild pig, monkey, civet, snake, lizard, mountain goat, sambar, chital and fishing cat.
-These forests are also home of about 243 different bird species like the pied hornbill, egret, kingfisher, drongo, fly catcher, woodpecker and others.
-Another common sight is migratory water birds.
+These sub-Himalayan forests are home to various types of wild animals like the elephant, tiger, Indian bison, barking deer, wild pig, monkey, civet, snake, lizard, mountain goat, sambar, chital and fishing cat.
+These forests are also home to about 243 different bird species like the pied hornbill, egret, kingfisher, drongo, fly catcher, woodpecker and others.
+Migratory water birds are also a common sight.